mmmorris1975/aws-runas/README.md

 MFA devices available for the given profile, or the default profile if not specified.
 May be usefule if you have multiple profiles configured each with their own MFA device

+### Displaying session token expiration

+Use the `-e` option to display the date and time which the session token will expire.
+If `profile` arg is specified, display info for the given profile, otherwise use the 'default' profile.
+Specifying the profile name may be useful if you have multiple profiles configured which you get session tokens for.

+### Injecting SessionToken credentials into the environment

+Use the `-s` option to output and eval()-able set of environment variables for the session token credentials.
+If `profile` arg is specified, display the session token credentials for the given profile, otherwise use the `default` profile.

+Example:

+    $ aws-runas -s
+    export AWS_ACCESS_KEY_ID='xxxxxx'
+    export AWS_SECRET_ACCESS_KEY='yyyyyy'
+    export AWS_SESSION_TOKEN='zzzzz'

+Or simply `eval $(aws-runas -s)` to add these env vars to the running environment.
+Since session tokens generally live for multiple hours, injecting these credentials into the environment may be useful when using tools which can do AssumeRole on their own, and manage/refresh the relativly short-lived AssumeRole credentials internally.

-### Generating credentials
+### Injecting AssumeRole credentials into the environment

-Running the program with only a profile name will output an eval()-able set of environment variable which can be added to the current session.
+Running the program with only a profile name will output an eval()-able set of environment variables for the assumed role credentials which can be added to the current session.

 Example: